 Dawson Casting: Both leads were older than their characters (actually it's not clear how old Roger is supposed to be, given that Cary Grant was in his mid-50s at the time).

-Executive Meddling: The final shot of the film was to be the two leads climbing into be on their train and sharing a passionate kiss with "The End" superimposed over it, but The Hays Code objected, saying that it implied that the couple were going to have sex (which, let's face it, they probably were) and demanded it be changed.
-In classic Hitchcock form, he obliged and changed it to their traingoing into a tunnel.
+Executive Meddling: The final shot of the film was to be the two leads climbing into bed on their train and sharing a passionate kiss with "The End" superimposed over it, but The Hays Code objected, saying that it implied that the couple were going to have sex (which, let's face it, they probably were) and demanded it be changed.
+In classic Hitchcock form, he obliged and changed it to a cut-away of their train Freud Was Right going into Visual Innuendo a tunnel.